AvaQiu/Easy-Duo-Authentication/README.md

 <img src="screenshots/Screen%20Shot%202021-02-08%20at%209.48.05%20AM.png" width="400">

-4. Open terminal, run the following and get a HOTP Secret.
+4. Open terminal, navigate to the directory, run the following, and get a HOTP Secret.
  ```bash
  pip install requests
  ```